bunwaylabs/bunway/src/README.md

 # bunway

-**Express vibes.
-Bun-first DNA.** bunway is an open-source experiment to recreate the ergonomics of Express on top of Bun’s native runtime.
+**Run everything.
+The Bun way.** bunway is an open-source experiment to recreate the ergonomics of Express on top of Bun’s native runtime.
 If you moved to Bun for its speed and modern APIs but miss the familiar middleware/route flow, this toolkit is for you.

 ## Overview